mtnlotus/pco-ig/input/pagecontent/index.md

+<p style="color: red; font-size: 14pt;">Person-Centered Outcomes (PCO) FHIR IG content has been permanently relocated to a site managed by HL7.
+Please use this URL for all content and future updates:</p>
+<p></p>
+<p style="font-size: 20pt;"><a href="https://build.fhir.org/ig/HL7/pco-ig">HL7 site for PCO IG</a></p>
+<p></p>

-The Person-Centered Outcomes (PCO) HL7® FHIR® Implementation Guide (IG) supports the exchange of information related to a person's goal-directed care guided by a person-centered outcomes approach, which includes the identification and tracking of health outcome goals that matter most to patients using either Goal Attainment Scaling (GAS) or patient-reported outcome measures (PROM).
+The Person-Centered Outcomes (PCO) HL7® FHIR® Implementation Guide (IG) supports the exchange of information related to a person's goal-directed care guided by a person-centered outcomes approach, which includes the identification and tracking of health outcome goals that matter most to patients using either [Goal Attainment Scaling (GAS)](goal-attainment-scaling.html) or patient-reported outcome measures (PROM).

 The PCO IG includes profiles for interoperable GAS Goals, support for GAS Goal editing tools, and PCO measures.
 GAS in healthcare, measures the extent to which individuals achieve specific goals or objectives.
 It allows for the quantification and evaluation of progress toward individualized goals, particularly in areas where traditional outcome measures may be insufficient.
 GAS involves collaboratively setting goals with the individual and assigning numerical scales to each goal to represent different levels of achievement.
 This approach provides a more nuanced and tailored way to assess progress and outcomes, taking into account the unique circumstances and aspirations of the individual.